blancheta/lost_property/README.md

 # Lost Property

-The goal of this project is to help people submit found objects in a festival Like that the staff can see which objects has been found when other attendees claim an lost object.
+The goal of this project is to help people to submit found objects in a festival.
+The staff can see which found objects when helping out attendees claiming for a lost object.

 ## Create virtualenv